 This TMDL study was undertaken to quantify the pollutant reductions needed for these impaired waters to meet State water quality standards.
-This TMDL study is being conducted in three phases.
+This TMDL study was conducted in three phases.
 Phase I consisted of evaluating existing data and developing a work plan for Phase II and Phase III.
-The current Phase, Phase II, included data collection, analysis, and water quality modeling.
-This Phase II Report summarizes the results of Phase II.
+Phase II, included data collection, analysis, and water quality modeling.
+This report documents, Phase III, the TMDL Report.